-Defining refugee investments to drive catalytic impact for the world’s forcibly displaced.
+Defining refugee investments to drive impact for the world’s forcibly displaced.

 A FRAMEWORK TO DEFINE AND QUALIFY REFUGEE INVESTMENTS

-The “Refugee Lens”, developed by the RIN and launched through our report Paradigm Shift, is an investor’s framework to qualify and track investments over time and to respond to the question: “What is a refugee investment?
-This actionable tool aims to help investors to qualify both prospective and historical deals in order to drive catalytic change for the refugee community.
+The “Refugee Lens”, developed by the RIN and launched through our report Paradigm Shift, is an investor’s framework to qualify and track investments over time and to respond to the question: “What is a refugee investment?”
+This innovative tool provides investors with a first-of-a-kind lens to assess and qualify prospective and historical deals as refugee investments.

 An investment must meet the criteria of at least one of the following categories to be included as a Refugee Investment: